13 Fun Ways to Say Hello in Portuguese (Brazilian and European!)

-If you want to memorize these essential words and phrases, flashcards are a really good option.
+If you want to memorize these essential words and phrases, flashcards are another really good option.
 Getting started is quite easy too: this collection from Quizlet will point you in the right direction, otherwise just power up an app like Anki to create your own.

 2. Test yourself